translate/l10n-guide/docs/guide/custom_web_searches.rst

 Methods to use:

-* Select text, then right-click the selection and use "Search with..." -> "Art of Illusion".
+* Select text, then right-click the selection and use :menuselection:`Search with... --> Art of Illusion`.
-* Double-click a word (it will be selected), then use "Search with..." -> "Art of Illusion".
+* Double-click a word (it will be selected), then use :menuselection:`Search with... --> Art of Illusion`.
-* Open a new tab (Ctrl+T), then type "aoi searchword" and ENTER to search for "searchword".
+* Open a new tab :kbd:`Ctrl+T`, then type "aoi searchword" and :kbd:`Enter` to search for "searchword".

 .. _../pages/guide/custom_web_searches#adding_a_custom_search_in_firefox: